 - Using command line interface

-Following are the points to be noted before shrinking partitions,
+Following points are to be noted before shrinking partitions,

 - You can only shrink basic volumes that have no file system or that use the NTFS file system.

 - You cannot shrink system hidden or internal partitions.

 - Shrinking is done based on Windows policy, hence the partitions cannot be shrunk beyond the limit.